ImAbdollahzadeh/True-open-free-Type/README.md

 ## STEP 5:
 ### RGB <-> YUV space transformation and facetype smoothing

-If we carefully look at facetype 'a'rendered at 36 pt above, at the very convex side of the leter at left most side, there is a red looking part which must be filtered (i.e. smoothing) in order to get better looked in our visual system.
+If we carefully look at facetype 'a' rendered at 36 pt above, at the very convex side of the leter, at left most side, there is a red looking part which must be filtered (i.e. smoothing) in order to get better looked in our visual system.
 For this very important reason a color space transformation has o be applied.

 One way to represent a pixel is through its own subpixels (R, G, and B elements).
 Another way is to look at this pixel in terms of red and blue chrominance as well as luminance factor.
-These elements are shown by u, v, and Y. Two eements u and v are a mixture of the all colors (r, g, b) with different ballance between them.
-Y element, on the other hand, is the intensity, or brightness of the pixel.
+These elements are shown by u, v, and Y. Two elements u and v are a mixture of all colors (r, g, b) with different ballance in between.
+Y element, on the other hand, is the intensity, or brightness of the whole pixel.
+There is a simple transformation as:

+	y =  0.2990 * r + 0.5870 * g + 0.1140 * b;
+        u = -0.1471 * r - 0.2888 * g + 0.4360 * b;
+        v =  0.6150 * r - 0.5149 * g - 0.10001 * b;

+If we look at the transformation relation, we will see that the Y element mostly comes from R and G elements (green-yellowish brightness), u comes from B element which somwhow considers the blue color of the pixel, and v mainly considers redness.

+Te next step is to keep Y constant (because we don't want to lose the intensity or energy of the pixel), anddecrease the u and v elements in order to lower the chrominance of the corresponding pixel.
+Here we apply a 50 % decrease (you can experiment another value).

+        u *= 0.5;
+        v *= 0.5;

+and do the inverse transformation to RGB color space with new u and v values like:

+        r = y + (1.13983 * v);
+        g = y - (0.39465 * u) - (0.5806 * v);
+        b = y + (2.03211 * u);